-The post that explores why I am so obsessed with being a homeowner.
+The post that explores why I have an obsession with owning a home.
 Short version: I hate shared living.

 Since spring last year I have been looking to purchase a flat in London.
 I’m a first time buyer, buying alone, so no easy feat.
 Nonetheless, around June I thought I’d found the ideal place.
-Although just a one-bed (ideally I’d like a two-bed), its top floor location in theory left open the option of a loft conversion and it was a decent size in the meantime.
+Although just a one-bed, its top floor location in theory left open the option of a loft conversion.
+And it was a decent size in the meantime.
 I had an offer accepted in early July and have been in the miserable, arduous conveyancing process ever since.

 The utter misery of the conveyancing process

-I’m planning to do a more detailed post at some point about the legal pitfalls of buying a leasehold, but for this post I thought I’d discuss why my pursuit of homeownership has left me miserable and, well, fretful.
+I’ve done a more detailed post about the legal pitfalls of buying a leasehold.
+For this post I thought I’d discuss why my pursuit of homeownership has left me miserable and, well, fretful.

 Like much of the nation, I am obsessed with owning my own place and have been for a few years now.
-However, for me this is not to do with societal pressure, that tells you that you are not a valid adult unless you own your own home (which seems to be the driver for many people).
+However, for me this is not to do with societal pressure that says you are not a valid adult unless you own your own home.
 I don’t care about keeping up with the Joneses.
 I do not get swept up in the notion of doing a place up as “my own”.
-And if you were to ever catch me posting a smug selfie of me jangling the door keys outside my new home, please shoot me.
+And if you were to ever catch me posting a smug selfie of me jangling the door keys outside my new home?
+Please shoot me.

 Shared living is the absolute pits

 My reason for wanting my own place is purely down to being jaded to my core with shared living.
-I believe that the attitude to shared living (in the sense of living with housemates rather than family or a partner) for most people goes roughly thus:
+The attitude to shared living (in the sense of living with housemates rather than family or a partner) for most people goes roughly thus:

 Late teens/early 20s: living with friends is amazing.
 I love having some of my favourite people around me all the time.